 - An Individual Healthcare Plan will be developed; - An appropriate number of staff will be trained in identifying the symptoms and triggers for epilepsy, including administering medication - There will be a trained member of staff available at all times to deliver emergency medication.
-Details will be recorded on the pupil's Individual Healthcare Plan. - A medical room with a bed will be kept available so that if needed the pupil will be able to rest following a seizure, in a safe supervised place. - The school will enable students to take a full part in all outings and activities, - The school will make necessary adjustments e.g. exam timings, coursework deadlines, timetables. - The school will liaise fully with parents and health professionals; - Some pupils with epilepsy are prescribed rectal diazepam or buccal midazolam.
-This will be administered by staff who are specifically trained to undertake this task and have agreed to this responsibility. - Two adults will be present for the administration of rectal diazepam, at least one being of the same gender as the child.
-The dignity of the pupil will be protected as far as possible, even in an emergency; - If appropriate, a record will be kept of the pupil's seizures, so that any changes to seizure patterns can be identified and so that this information can be shared with the pupil's parents and healthcare team.

-• Any medication prescribed to prevent further seizures will be kept by the appointed person in school and administered when appropriate.
+Details will be recorded on the pupil's Individual Healthcare Plan. - A medical room with a bed will be kept available so that if needed the pupil will be able to rest following a seizure, in a safe supervised place. - The school will enable students to take a full part in all outings and activities, - The school will make necessary adjustments e.g. exam timings, coursework deadlines, timetables. - The school will liaise fully with Parent/Carers and health professionals; - Some pupils with epilepsy are prescribed rectal diazepam or buccal midazolam.
+This will be administered by staff who are specifically trained to undertake this task and have agreed to this responsibility. - If appropriate, a record will be kept of the pupil's seizures, so that any changes to seizure patterns can be identified and so that this information can be shared with the pupil's Parent/Carers and healthcare team. - Any medication prescribed to prevent further seizures will be kept by the appointed person in school and administered when appropriate.